apple/foundationdb/documentation/sphinx/source/ha-write-path.rst

 Proxy groups mutations with the same tag as messages.
 Proxy then synchronously pushes these mutation messages to tLogs based on the tags.
 Proxy cannot acknowledge that the transaction is committed until the message has been durable on all primary and satellite tLogs.

 **Commit empty messages to tLogs.** When a proxy commits a tagged mutation message at version V1 to tLogs, it also has to commit an empty message at the same version V1 to the rest of tLogs.
 This makes sure every tLog has the same versions of messages, even though some messages are empty.
 This is a trick used in FDB to let all tLogs march at the same versions.
-The reason why FDB does the trick is because the master hands out segments of versions as 'from v1 to v2', and the TLogs need to be able to piece all of them back together into one consistent timeline.
+The reason why FDB does the trick is that the master hands out segments of versions as 'from v1 to v2', and the TLogs need to be able to piece all of them back together into one consistent timeline.
 It may or may not be a good design decision, because a slow tLog can delay other tLogs of the same kind.
 We may want to revisit the design later.

 At primary tLogs and satellite tLogs